 78% of Lake Morton-Berrydale homebuyers searched to stay within the Lake Morton-Berrydale metropolitan area.

-Phoenix was the most popular destination among Lake Morton-Berrydale homebuyers followed by Portland and Bellingham.
+Bellingham was the most popular destination among Lake Morton-Berrydale homebuyers followed by Portland and Phoenix.

 This data does not reflect actual moves.
 The latest migration analysis is based on a sample of about two